-In this lesson, you will learn how commas work in a variety of sentence types and constructions, as well as how to identify mistakes in comma usage.
-Specifically, this lesson will cover:
+This tutorial covers how commas work in a variety of sentence types and constructions, as well as how to identify mistakes in comma usage.
+The specific areas of focus include:

-- 1. Purpose of Commas
+- 1. Comma Usage

-- 2. Common Placements of Commas

-- 2a.
-In Lists
+- 1a.
+Lists

-- 2b.
-In Compound and Complex Sentences
+- 1b.
+Compound and Complex Sentences

-- 2c.
-In Introductory Phrases
+- 1c.
+Introductory Phrases

-- 2d.
-In Other Instances
+- 1d.
+Other Instances

-- 3. Correcting Comma Errors
+- 2. Correcting Comma Errors